KroFunk/CandyStats/README.md

 # About
-PHP Script for storing and reporting on CSGO server logs.
+PHP Script for storing and reporting on CSGO server logs in an awesome way